The Wizard of Oz Nov. 23-Dec. 9, 2012 Sitnik Theater of the

 and Wednesday, November 28th.
 There is a 10am school matinee on Wednesday, December 5th.

-the most sophisticated performing arts venues in northwest New Jersey.
-The center includes a new state-of-the-art 500-seat
+performing arts venues in northwest New Jersey.
+The center includes a new state-of-the-art 500-seat theatre (Sitnik Theater),

-Centenary College Trustee, The David and Carol Lackland Center, has been designed to enrich student life and bring new
+College Trustee, The David and Carol Lackland Center, has been designed to enrich student life and bring new cultural opportunities

 Lackland Center Seating